Differential Operators for Siegel-Jacobi forms: Levi-Civita Connections of Siegel-Jacobi Space

 is a Riemannian metric on $\mathbb{H}_{n,m}$, which is invariant under the action of the Jacobi group $G^J$. \end{theorem} The symbols $Y,V$ denotes the imaginary parts of $Z$ and $W$ respectively, and

-So by the Levi-Civita connection associated to this metric, denoted by $D$, is invariant under the action of $G^J$, i.e. $gD=Dg$ for any $g\in G^J$.
-Especially, $D$ maps invariant sections to invariant sections, and we can use it to get differential operators for Jacobi forms as the modular case given in \cite{Yang Yin}.
+In fact, this metric is K\"{a}hler and we can compute its Chern connection.
+The Chern connection associated to this metric $ds _{n,m;A,B}^2$, denoted by $\mathbb{D}$, is invariant under the action of $G^J$, i.e. $g\mathbb{D}=\mathbb{D}g$ for any $g\in G^J$.
+Especially, $\mathbb{D}$ maps invariant sections to invariant sections, and we can use this fact to get differential operators for Jacobi forms as the Siegel modular case given in \cite{Yang Yin}.

-Now we can compute the Levi-Civita connection.
 We first look at the case when $n=m=1$.
 In this case, the invariant metric becomes